DAQEM/JobsPlus/README.md

 ## About The Project

-This mod adds 12 jobs to Minecraft.
-(Alchemist, Builder, Butcher, Craftsman, Digger, Enchanter, Farmer, Fisherman, Hunter, Lumberjack, Miner and Smith)
+This mod adds 10 jobs to Minecraft.
+(Alchemist, Builder, Digger, Enchanter, Farmer, Fisherman, Hunter, Lumberjack, Miner and Smith)

 Each mod will have 100 levels.
 To level up your job, you need to preform certain tasks that fits the job you chose.